LenaRantsevich/Encode-Ai-Hackathon-Reputy/README.md

 # 🎉 Encode-Ai-Hackathon: Reputy.io 🤖

 For all the recent graduates embarking on a job hunt, we are excited to introduce **Reputy**, a cutting-edge tool designed to revolutionize the way job seekers present themselves to potential employers.
-With Reputy, anyone can effortlessly showcase their diverse talents and soft skills, giving them that extra edge in today's competitive job market! 💼✨
+With Reputy, anyone can effortlessly showcase their diverse talents and soft skills, giving them that extra edge in today's competitive job market! 💼✨ Reputy Talent Wallet holds your reputation as personal currency.

 ## 🔍 Features Overview